-Key idea Specification content The shape of river valleys changes The long profile and changing cross profile of a river and its valley. as rivers flow downstream.
+Key idea Specification content The shape of river valleys changes as The long profile and changing cross profile of a river and its valley. rivers flow downstream.
 Fluvial processes: erosion - hydraulic action, abrasion, attrition, solution, vertical and lateral erosion transportation - traction, saltation, suspension and solution deposition - why rivers deposit sediment.
 Distinctive fluvial landforms result from different physical processes.
 Characteristics and formation of landforms resulting from erosion - interlocking spurs, waterfalls and gorges.
-The shape of river valleys changes as rivers flow downstream.
-Distinctive fluvial landforms result from different physical processes.
-Different management strategies can be used to protect river landscapes from the effects of Characteristics and formation of landforms resulting from erosion and deposition - meanders and ox-bow lakes.
+Characteristics and formation of landforms resulting from erosion and deposition - meanders and ox-bow lakes.
 Characteristics and formation of landforms resulting from deposition - levées, flood plains and estuaries.
 Examples should be used from the region and integrated into the teaching of the content.
-Different management strategies can be used to protect river How physical and human factors affect the flood risk - precipitation, geology, relief and land use. flooding.
+Different management strategies can be used to protect river landscapes from How physical and human factors affect the flood risk - precipitation, geology, relief and land use. the effects of flooding.
 The use of hydrographs to show the relationship between precipitation and discharge.
-The costs and benefits of the following management strategies: hard engineering - dams and reservoirs, straightening, embankments, flood relief channels soft engineering - flood warnings and preparation, flood plain zoning, planting trees and river restoration.
+The costs and benefits of the following management strategies: hard engineering - dams and reservoirs, straightening, embankments, flood relief channels • soft engineering - flood warnings and preparation, flood plain zoning, planting trees and river restoration.
 An example of a river flood management scheme in the region to show: why the scheme was required the management strategy/strategies the social, economic and environmental issues.